 Your attorney will act as your advocate in trying to get you the best possible outcome to help you seek justice and compensation for your injuries.

 Talk to a Hip Replacement Infection Lawyer for Free

 John Foy & Associates has over 20 years of experience helping people with defective medical device claims and medical malpractice cases.
 We charge you nothing unless we recover money for you.
-Let us give you a FREE consultation.
 Call 404-400-4000 or fill out the form to your right and get your FREE consultation today.